-Soil, Sunlight and Water Recommendations for Tomatoes
+Soil, Sunlight, and Water Recommendations for Tomatoes

 The tomato plant needs six to eight hours of direct sunlight daily during the growing season, so it needs to be in the sunniest part of the garden.
 The top leaves will wilt and dry out if they get too much sun, however, so have some shade ready to deploy if that happens.

-Don't let your tomatoes dry out.
+Don't let your tomato roots dry out.
 Water seedlings generously when planting them and then continue to water in the early morning or late evening to bring the average weekly water level to about 2 inches, including rainfall.
 Spreading mulch around the base of each plant helps retain moisture and inhibit weed growth, and mulching also helps protect the lower leaves from splashes when you water the plants.

 How to Propagate Tomatoes

 A good way to increase your tomato yield is to take cuttings from existing plants and replant them, and it's actually a good idea to prune tomatoes to increase the amount of energy sent to the main stem.
-Snip unwanted side shoots with bypass clippers, set them in a glass of water with the leaves hanging out and wait for the roots to develop, which takes three to four weeks.
-Plant the roots in about 4 inches of dirt and water and fertilize, and you'll have a second harvest later in the summer.
+Snip unwanted side shoots with bypass clippers, set them in a glass of water with the leaves hanging out and wait for the roots to develop, which takes two to four weeks.
+Plant the roots in about 4 inches of soil and water and fertilize, and you'll have a second harvest later in the summer.

-If you're growing a variety with viable seeds (usually not a hybrid), you can collect the seeds from the middle of the fruit, dry them and store them for planting the following year.
+If you're growing a cultivar with viable seeds (usually an heirloom, not a hybrid), you can collect the seeds from the middle of the fruit, dry them and store them for planting the following year.
 Don't take seeds from split fruit because pathogens can often enter through the cracks.
 The seeds are coated with a mucilaginous gel, and if you soak them for a day, wash off this gel and dry the seeds, they will keep longer.